Conda for Tool Dependencies¶

 To check if Galaxy has created a Trinity environment, have a look at folders under

-We recommend to use Conda on a tool-per-tool basis, by unchecking the checkbox for TS dependencies during the tool installation, and for tools where there are no available TS dependencies.
+We recommend to use Conda on a tool-per-tool basis, by unchecking the checkbox for Tool Shed dependencies during the tool installation, and for tools where there are no available Tool Shed dependencies.

 5. Can I mix traditional Galaxy packages and Conda packages?¶